arjun23496/FYS-NID/_lectures/02_nid.md

 ---
 type: lecture
-date: 2023-09-05
+date: 2023-09-12
-title: Introduction
+title: Nature Inspired Design
-tldr: "Introduction to FYS-Nature Inspired Design in Computing."
+tldr: "We will look at some common examples of nature inspired design in engineering and science."
 hide_from_announcments: true
 # thumbnail: /static_files/presentations/lec.jpg
 # links: